A positive characterization of rational maps: Introduction

 \subsection{Prior work}

 Kahn's work on degenerating surfaces \cite[Section~3]{Kahn06:BoundsI} has close ties to this work.
 In particular, his work is quite similar in spirit to Corollary~\ref{cor:asymp-embed}.
 His notion of \emph{domination} of weighted arc diagrams is equivalent to embedding energy being less than one, in the following dualizing sense.
-Given a ribbon elastic graph $G = (\Gamma, \alpha)$, each edge~$e$ of~$\Gamma$ has a dual arc~$A_e$ on $N\Gamma$, the arc between boundary components that meets~$e$ in one point.
+Given a elastic ribbon graph $G = (\Gamma, \alpha)$, each edge~$e$ of~$\Gamma$ has a dual arc~$A_e$ on $N\Gamma$, the arc between boundary components that meets~$e$ in one point.
 We can then consider the dual weighted arc diagram

-\begin{proposition} If $\phi \co G_1 \to G_2$ is a ribbon map of ribbon elastic graphs, then $\Emb[\phi] \le 1$ iff $W_{G_1}$ dominates $W_{G_2}$. \end{proposition} \begin{proof} This follows from tracing through the definitions of both notions. \end{proof} The notion of weighted arc diagrams is a little more general than elastic graphs, as not every weighted arc diagram is of the form $W_G$ for some elastic spine~$G$: For any ribbon elastic graph~$G$, the set of arcs in $W_G$ is filling.
+\begin{proposition} If $\phi \co G_1 \to G_2$ is a ribbon map of elastic ribbon graphs, then $\Emb[\phi] \le 1$ iff $W_{G_1}$ dominates $W_{G_2}$. \end{proposition} The proof follows from tracing through the definitions of both notions.

+The notion of weighted arc diagrams is a little more general than elastic ribbon graphs, as only weighted arc diagrams for which the set of arcs is filling can be written as~$W_G$ for some~$G$.
 See also \cite[Section~\ref*{summary:sec:dynam-teich}]{Thurston16:RubberBands}.

-The graphical description of branched self-covers in Section~\ref{sec:spines} has been used surprisingly little.
-They are closely related to the description in terms of automata and bisets by Nekrashevych.
+The graphical description of branched self-covers in Section~\ref{sec:spines} is closely related to the description in terms of automata and bisets by Nekrashevych.
 More specifically, these graphical descriptions are examples of his combinatorial models for expanding dynamical systems~\cite{Nekrashevych14:CombModel}.
-(Nekrashevych also allows models with higher-dimensional cells.)
+(Nekrashevych also allows models with higher-dimensional cells.
+See also Section~\ref{sec:future}.)

 Theorem~\ref{thm:rational-surfaces-embed} has been circulating in the community.
 The non-trivial direction is written as \cite[Theorem 5.2]{CPT16:Renorm} or \cite[Theorem 7.1]{Wang14:DecompositionHerman}.